About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-The department has two rooms designated for graduate research students, one generally used by social policy students and the other based in the Centre of Evidence-based Intervention (CEBI) area.
+The department has a shared office space designated for graduate research students, for social intervention and policy evaluation students it is based in the Centre of Evidence-based Intervention (CEBI) area.
 The department aims to provide as much space as possible.
 You will also be able to book the department’s meeting rooms and lecture rooms if required.

-The department runs two seminar series during the year providing the opportunity to hear external expert speakers.
-In addition, there is a weekly colloquium at which members of the department present and discuss their research, creating an excellent chance for staff and students to learn more about each others’ ideas or receive input on their own research.
-DPhil students also belong to one of the research groups, an opportunity to explore themed areas in more depth with colleagues with similar interests.
+The department runs two seminar series during the year providing the opportunity to hear external expert speakers on topics such as “natural experiments” or the implementation of e-health interventions.
+In addition, there is a fortnightly colloquium at which members of the department present and discuss their research, creating an excellent chance for staff and students to learn more about each others’ ideas or receive input on their own research.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.